 Botanical extracts are naturally derived ingredients, and the ones used in moisturizers have an anti-inflammatory effect.
 A few renowned examples of common anti-inflammatory botanical extracts are green tea, aloe vera, and ginkgo biloba.
 Lesser-known examples include allantoin and licochalcone.

-A few key phrases to look for when choosing a moisturizer that won’t aggravate your acne are “non-comedogenic” and “oil-free.”
+A few key phrases to look for when choosing a moisturizer that won’t aggravate your acne are “non-comedogenic”, “oil-free”, and "fragrance-free."

 The Final Verdict on Whether Moisturizer Causes Acne

 So, what’s the verdict?
 Does moisturizer cause acne?

 As you’ve likely gathered, this is a complicated question that doesn’t necessarily warrant a simple “yes” or “no” answer.
 There are many variables to consider, including your skin type and the ingredients of the moisturizer you choose.